Krusty84/ElegantTabs/README.md

 ## Features

-- Easy to add tabs with text and icons
+✅ Easy to add tabs with text and icons

-- Works on macOS only
-- Customizable colors, sizes, and fonts
+✅ Customizable colors, sizes, and fonts

-- Hover and selected backgrounds
+✅ Hover and selected backgrounds

-- Uses SwiftUI and a result builder for clean code
+✅ Uses SwiftUI and a result builder for clean code

 ## Requirements

-- macOS 12.0 Monterey or later
+- Tested on macOS 15
+- Tested on Xcode 16.2
 - Swift 5.7 or later